thedges/PSCommFooter/README.md

 ![alt text](https://github.com/thedges/PSCommFooter/blob/master/Footer-Slim.png "Footer-Slim")

 **Color Overrides**

-The above are the default color from the USWDS styling.
+The above are the default color styles from the USWDS design system.
 Certain aspections (background color, text color, etc...) can be configured to override the default styling to match closer to agency site if needed.
 Here is an example of customized colors.

 ![alt text](https://github.com/thedges/PSCommFooter/blob/master/Footer-Color.png "Footer-Color")